Excellence in Internal Client EncountersA specialised ICON9 training for development and product engineers working in large organisations

 Our approach is based on an important communication principle: that a message must be adapted to the person receiving it.
 In this case, we are addressing Customer-Facing Engineers (CFEs): technical experts with important client contact responsibilities.
 Furthermore, to minimise the theory-practice gap, activities and exercises are customised on a course-by-course basis to match the work of participants.

-- Broaden and reinforce your understanding of client encounter challenges
+- Reinforce and broaden your understanding of internal client encounter challenges

-- Increase the benefits and satisfaction that you obtain from meeting customers
+- Increase the benefits and satisfaction that you obtain from calls and meetings

 - Bring added structure to your work, enhancing your ability to analyse and report customer situations and to setup productive collaborations